 Trusting God’s Continual Grace

-I would love to say that these daily practices of reading Scripture and praying when I woke up and went to sleep extricated me from the scourge of pornography and masturbation right away.
+I would love to say that these daily practices of reading Scripture and praying when I woke up and went to sleep extricated me from the scourge of masturbation and porn addiction right away.
 That would be a lie.
 As I continued to fight my battle of addiction, my failings often times discouraged me enough that I stopped practicing these disciplines for a time.
 But, praise God, His grace repeatedly called me to come back and try again.
-These daily disciplines are an important part of my recovery from pornography and masturbation addiction.
+These daily disciplines are an important part of my recovery from masturbation and porn addiction.

 If you’re struggling with pornography, masturbation, or both, I encourage you to start with baby steps.
 Even if you don’t think it’s doing any good, even if you don’t seem to be getting anything out of Scripture, give yourself the gift of the Liturgy of the Word every day.
 Isaiah reminds us, “So shall my word be that goes out from my mouth; it shall not return to me empty, but it shall accomplish that which I purpose, and shall succeed in the thing for which I sent it” (Isaiah 55:11).

-Thanks to God’s grace and his Word accomplishing His purpose, I’ve been free from pornography for over three years and, aside from only three slips, from masturbation for 10 months.
+Thanks to God’s grace and his Word accomplishing His purpose, I’ve been free from my porn addiction for over three years and, aside from only three slips, from masturbation for 10 months.
 I’m proof that God wants desperately to transform us and draw us close to His loving and merciful heart!

 Jim Gorski is a 57-year-old father of four children who has been married to the same woman for 34 years.
 He completed his master’s degree in social work in 1984 and has directed church music groups for the past 39 years.
 He remains a grateful child of the most high God and strives to trust in God’s loving mercy and His ability to provide for Jim’s every need.